 Please call us on 1300 889 743 or enquire online and one of our mortgage brokers will help you to get your mortgage approved.

 More than 18 months until settlement

 You cannot apply for your mortgage if settlement is over 18 months away.
-You are taking a risk because you need to apply for your loan at a later date and if you cannot get approval then you may default on your contract and lose your deposit on the property.
+If you cannot get approval then you may default on your contract and lose your deposit on the property.